Switching Ameba's Aurora MySQL to I/O Optimized cut costs in half

 Standard is currently selected, so select "Aurora I/O Optimization" and apply it.

-This change can essentially be applied online with no downtime.
+This change can be applied online with essentially no downtime.

 Other points to note are as follows: